PDE5 inhibitor: Examples

 The PDE5 inhibitor story begins with the work of the British physician and physiologist Henry Hyde Salter who, in 1886, noticed that his asthma symptoms eased after drinking a strong cup of coffee.
 We now know that this was due to the bronchodilator properties of caffeine, a non-selective, albeit weak, PDE5 inhibitor.
 In 1986, Pfizer scientists at Sandwich, UK, started preclinical work on the development of a PDE5 inhibitor (later known as sildenafil citrate) for the treatment of angina.

-Sildenafil, tadalafil, vardenafil and avanafil are the main agents marketed globally, although mirodenafil, udenafil and lodenafil are available in some countries.
-Other agents with weak PDE5 inhibitory properties include Zaprinast and icariin.
+Sildenafil, tadalafil, vardenafil and avanafil are the main agents marketed globally, although simmerafil,mirodenafil, udenafil, gisadenafil, yonkenafil (tunodafil) and lodenafil are available in some countries.
+Other agents with weak PDE5 inhibitory properties include fenspiride, MBCQ, zaprinast and icariin.

 Although all PDE5 inhibitors share the same mechanism of action, each agent has different pharmacokinetics and pharmacodynamics which affect how quickly it acts, how long its effects last, and its side effects.
 Notably, although all PDE5 inhibitors preferentially inhibit PDE5, the degree to which they also inhibit other phosphodiesterases influences their side effect profile.
 For example, sildenafil also inhibits PDE6 which is present in the retina of the eye; this reaction is thought to be responsible for the temporary visual changes which some patients using sildenafil experience.
 Similarly tadalafil also inhibits PDE11 which is present in the prostate, although no effects on fertility have been reported.
 Although agents more selective for PDE5 were in development, these trials have been suspended, likely due to the saturation of the market with the introduction of agents with broad cardiovascular benefits, such as SGLT2 inhibitors and endothelin receptor antagonists.

 Nevertheless, PDE5 inhibitors already marketed for erectile dysfunction and pulmonary arterial hypertension are undergoing research in several conditions such as resistant hypertension, myocardial infarction, heart failure, intermittent claudication, Raynaud's phenomenon, chronic kidney disease, and diabetes mellitus due to our greater appreciation of their broad physiological properties.

 There are some PDE5 inhibitors, generally not approved by any health regulatory agency, that have been found as undeclared ingredients or adulterants in a variety of supplements which are sold as "natural" or "herbal" sexual enhancement products.
-Examples are Acetildenafil, Aildenafil, Homosildenafil, Nitrosoprodenafil, and Sulfoaildenafil.
+Examples are acetildenafil, aildenafil, homosildenafil, nitrosoprodenafil, and sulfoaildenafil, and thioquinapiperifil.